awslabs/amazon-s3-find-and-forget/docs/PRODUCTION_READINESS_GUIDELINES.md

 criteria, but they are not intended to be a comprehensive list.
 Please identify any other extra step before moving to production.
 If you have any question please [open an issue].
 We appreciate your feedback.

+## 5. Deploy the solution in production

+In order to have some extra confidence, it could be a good idea to repeat the test queries in production before/after a deletion job.
+If you would prefer some extra safety, you can configure your data mappers to **not** delete the previous versions of objects after write, so that if anything goes wrong you can manually recover corrupted objects; but make sure to turn the setting back on after you finish testing, and in case, perform a manual deletion of the previous versions.

 [cost overview guide]: COST_OVERVIEW.md
 [existing issues]: https://github.com/awslabs/amazon-s3-find-and-forget/issues